Newton-Musyimi/Learning-C-and-CPP/README.md

 5. Spock - Smashes Scissors and vaporizes Rock

 ### Program 3: Rock, Paper, Scissors (EXTENDED) using a Class
-For the third and final version of the game, I switched up gears a bit and split it into 3 files:
+For the third version of the game, I switched up gears a bit and split it into 3 files:
-1. [The main file](https://github.com/Newton-Musyimi/Learning-C-and-CPP/blob/master/Rock%20Paper%20Scissors%20Extended/rpslsGAME.cpp) which initializes the game and starts it.
+1. [The main file](https://github.com/Newton-Musyimi/Learning-C-and-CPP/blob/master/Rock%20Paper%20Scissors%20Extended/rpslsGAME.cpp) which initializes the game and starts it. (**13 lines of code**)
-2. [The header file](https://github.com/Newton-Musyimi/Learning-C-and-CPP/blob/master/Rock%20Paper%20Scissors%20Extended/rpsls.hpp) which contains the class definition and the class members' declaration.
+2. [The header file](https://github.com/Newton-Musyimi/Learning-C-and-CPP/blob/master/Rock%20Paper%20Scissors%20Extended/rpsls.hpp) which contains the class definition and the class members' declaration. (**26 lines of code**)
 3. [The logic file](https://github.com/Newton-Musyimi/Learning-C-and-CPP/blob/master/Rock%20Paper%20Scissors%20Extended/rpsls.cpp) Where the game logic is coded.
-Also where the methods in the header file are defined.
+Also where the methods in the header file are defined. (**351 lines of code**)

+>390 total lines of code

 I also moved the code to its own [folder](https://github.com/Newton-Musyimi/Learning-C-and-CPP/tree/master/Rock%20Paper%20Scissors%20Extended) to make it easier to differentiate from Program 2.

+### Program 4: Extended RPSLS GUI
+This is the fourth and last version of the game.
+It has a GUI that allows players to either type in their choice or click on an interactive graphic on their screen.

+>I haven't yet got to learning GUI with C/C++.
+Once I have, I will upload the code for Program 4.
+>
+>I will also add comments